infu/nftanvil/README.md

 LINCENSING:
 + IC Smart contracts (in Motoko) are All Rights Reserved.
++ Frontend is All Rights Reserved
-+ Frontend & NPM Packages are Apache 2.0
++ Components - NPM Packages are Apache 2.0.

 **Current network (production will have a lot more nft and account canisters)**